near/NEPs/specs/Standards/NonFungibleToken/Event.md

 different methods of transfer a single token vs many tokens.
 Other applications like wallets, will have a difficult time tracking consistently this information for many markets.
-This makes interactive with many nft driven apps infeasible.
+This makes interactive with many NFT-driven apps infeasible.

 Due to discussions here